 Objections have been received on the grounds of poor consultation by the applicant.
-The applicant advises that they undertook two rounds of consultation in the form of 'open sessions', although it appears that not all affected neighbours were invited.
-Whilst the City Council actively encourages community engagement by applicants, the absence of or deficiencies with it are not a reason to withhold permission.
+Apparently there were two rounds of consultation in the form of 'open sessions', however it appears that not all affected neighbours were invited.
+Whilst the City Council actively encourages community engagement, this is not a reason to withhold permission.

-Loss of Property Value
+Loss of property values

 Objections have been received on the grounds that their property values would be diminished as a result of the construction works and should the development get built and its impact upon William Court.
-Property values are not a material planning consideration in the determination of any planning application.
+Property values are not a material planning consideration in the determination of this application.

-Loss of Views
+Loss of views

 An objections has been received on the grounds that the view of the Trellick Tower would be lost.
-Whilst the issue of visual amenity is an important one, and addressed above, it is established planning law that 'views' cannot be protected and this is not a reason for refusal.
+Whilst the issue of visual amenity is an important one, and addressed above, 'views' cannot be protected and this is not a reason for refusal.